The Garden of Janus

 That God himself, the adder of Thought, had never heard.

-It detonated.
 Nature, God, mankind

 Like sulphur, nitre, charcoal, once